Classes

 Summary: why classes?#

-• Often, we need to work with a set of data and operations to perform on that data.
+- Often, we need to work with a set of data and operations to perform on that data.

-• In theory, we can do that with a combination of lists and dictionaries.
+- In theory, we can do that with a combination of - lists and- dictionaries.

-• Python has tons of custom objects, that make your life easier in this regard.
+- But a custom class makes things much easier. - Python has tons of custom objects, that make your life easier in this regard.

-• We’ll also learn how to define a class ourselves.
+- We’ll also learn how to define a class ourselves.

 Defining a class#